 Once native vegetation is cleared and the soil is disturbed the homeowner is permanently shackled with a number of negative consequences:

 1. Unnecessary destruction of the natural habitat 2.
 Continual maintenance costs 3.
-The introduction and growth of invasive weeds 4.
+The introduction and growth of flammable, invasive weeds 4.
 Increased soil erosion and the formation of gullies 5.
-Surrounding aesthetics seriously damaged 6.
+Surrounding aesthetics damaged 6.
 Reduction of native animal life 7.
 Potential legal costs if “clearance” is done improperly or on public/private land without proper authorization 8.
 Failure to account for future changes in vegetation management laws 9.
-Failure to account for changes in personal tastes.
+Failure to account for changes in personal attitudes.
 Will you always want your home surrounded by dirt and weeds?
 10. False sense of security that “clearance” will prevent your home from burning

 To read a full analysis of the negative impacts of excessive clearance distances, read our letter to the California State Senate commenting on a bill that would have required 300 feet of clearance around homes.
 The bill was defeated in committee.